axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 ---
 description: Run combined validator node and bridge component on the mainnet.
+title: Run on one machine
 ---

-# Run a validator node
+# Run a validator and a bridge combined
 This guide demonstrates how to run a validator in combination with a bridge operator node from Docker images.

 ## Prerequisites